bartificer/programming-by-stealth/docs/_tidbits/tidbit19.md

 ### Designing the CLI Syntax

 Before trying to implement the app's functionality, I needed to decide on the exact features to offer, and how to facilitate user input.
-In other words, what flags, options, and arguments would the command required and support?
+In other words, what flags, options, and arguments would the command require and support?

-My first decision was to adopt the commonly used sub-command design pattern.
+My first decision was to adopt the commonly used subcommand design pattern.
 In this series the best example of this approach is the `git` command.
-With this design pattern, a single top-level command expects to be passed a subcommand as the first argument, and this sub-command will determine which of the app's supported actions to execute.
+With this design pattern, a single top-level command expects to be passed a subcommand as the first argument, and this subcommand will determine which of the app's supported actions to execute.
 For example, `git clone` to clone a repo, and `git commit` to commit changes to a branch.

-Given the functionality I wanted to provide, I chose the following sub-commands:
+Given the functionality I wanted to provide, I chose the following subcommands:

 1. `linkify generate-link` with the alias `linkify generate` to generate links.
 2. `linkify show-defaults` with the alias `linkify defaults` to show users the default settings the command uses.
 3. `linkify show-config` with the alias `linkify config` to show the users their currently loaded configuration.
 4. `linkify preview-page-data` with the alias `linkify page-data` to fetch and display the `PageData` object for a given URL.
 This is very helpful when developing headline extraction logic!

-Commander.js automatically adds a final `linkify help` sub-command.
+Commander.js automatically adds a final `linkify help` subcommand.
 Assuming you follow best practices and assign descriptions to the commands, flags, and options you define, the output will be genuinely useful to your users.

-Next, before figuring out the details for each sub-command, I needed to choose the list of global flags and options to support.
+Next, before figuring out the details for each subcommand, I needed to choose the list of global flags and options to support.
 I kept it simple:

 * `-V` or `--version` to echo the version number
 * `-C` or `--config` for specifying a configuration file path
 * `-d` or `--debug` for enabling additional output

-Finally, Commander.js also automatically adds `-h` and `--help` flags which show appropriate command or sub-command's help text.
+Finally, Commander.js also automatically adds `-h` and `--help` flags which show appropriate command or subcommand's help text.

-Now that I had the app's top-level interface details, the next step was to design the interfaces for each of the sub-commands.
+Now that I had the app's top-level interface details, the next step was to design the interfaces for each of the subcommands.

-The simpler sub-commands don't actually need interfaces.
+The simpler subcommands don't actually need interfaces.
 Specifically, neither `linkify show-defaults` nor `linkify show-config` need any arguments, flags, or options.

-The automatically created `linkify help` sub-command accepts just one argument, an optional sub-command name.
-This allows users to see the top-level help, or sub-command-specific help, e.g. `linkify help` for the top-level help, and `linkify help generate` for help with the `linkify generate` sub-command.
+The automatically created `linkify help` subcommand accepts just one argument: an optional subcommand name.
+This allows users to see the top-level help, or subcommand-specific help, e.g. `linkify help` for the top-level help, and `linkify help generate` for help with the `linkify generate` subcommand.

 #### Generating Links

-This is the most complex sub-command, so it has the richest interface.
+This is the most complex subcommand, so it has the richest interface.

-Firstly, it accepts just one argument — a URL.
+Firstly, it accepts just one argument: a URL.
 Perhaps surprisingly, this argument is optional.
 Why?
-Because the app support reading the URL from the clipboard!
+Because the app supports reading the URL from the clipboard!

-All sub-commands support the global options and flags, but each sub-command can add its own extra options and flags.
+All subcommands support the global options and flags, but each subcommand can add its own extra options and flags.

-The `linkify generate` sub-command needs the following additional flags:
+The `linkify generate` subcommand needs the following additional flags:

 * `--from-clipboard` and `--no-from-clipboard` to force-enable or disable reading the URL from the clipboard, regardless of what the loaded config defines.
 * `--to-clipboard` and `--no-to-clipboard` to similarly force-enabled or disable outputting of the generated link to the clipboard.